bervProject/AzureADxAWSIntegrator/README.md

 TENANT_ID=
 ```

+**Note/Details**:

+1. Please see [here](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) for configuring the AWS SDK Credentials.
+   1. Currently, we only change Identity Provider & IAM Roles.
+Please make sure your credentials allow you to create/update it.
+2. Please see [here](https://learn.microsoft.com/en-us/graph/sdks/choose-authentication-providers?tabs=CS#client-credentials-provider) for configuration the Microsoft Graph SDK Credentials.
+   1. Please make sure the credentials have these permissions: `Application.ReadWrite.All`, `AppRoleAssignment.ReadWrite.All`, `Policy.Read.All`, `Policy.ReadWrite.ApplicationConfiguration`, and `User.ReadWrite.All`

 ### Dependencies & Tools

 1. [Redis Stack](https://redis.io/docs/stack/) - Storing temporary data and will be used for main database